 Just put in the waffle iron and bake til done.
 We have used this recipe for years.
 It is easy, it is a lot more nutritious than the boxed waffle mixes (look at all the eggs and milk).
 It could probably be more nutritious if you added some wheat flour.
 (If it is all wheat flour it will be heavy).

 I read somewhere that you can make cornbread in a waffle iron.
 I haven't tried it personally

 I grew up on "waffle" toasted cheese sandwiches.
 Just put the sandwich together as usual and instead of frying in a pan, put it/them in the waffle iron.
-I have a large square one and can fit four sandwiches made on standard bread.

 My favorite is pecan waffles.
 Any type of pancake mix will work. just add a little more fat to crisp the waffle. and if you want that authentic waffle house taste add a little malt powder (available by the chocolate milk powders.)
 Sprinkle chopped pecans on the waffle iron and pour the batter over them. bake as usual.
 Have lots of butter and syrup ready. yum!

 My mom always made grilled cheese sandwiches with her waffle maker, but the waffle plates turned over to flat grill plates, which is what we used for the sandwiches.
 By the way, a little george foreman grill can be used for a grilled sandwich called a pannini.

 I also use my waffle iron for quesadillas I have a round one so a its the perfect size for a standard size flour tortilla.
 Fast and easy too